AgentOps-AI/agentops/examples/llama_stack_client_examples/README.md

 1. Models contain different id's w.r.t.
 Ollama and Llama Stack.
 For example, Ollama refers to `Llama-3.2-3B-Instruct` as `llama3.2:1b-instruct-fp16` whereas Llama Stack refers to it as `meta-llama/Llama-3.2-3B-Instruct`

+2. Docker will likely need more system memory resources allocated to it

 ## Useful ollama commands

 - `ollama list`